Latin Sparks Festival: 2025

 Latin Sparks Festival 2025 takes place September 6th from 3pm to 11pm at LeBreton Flats in Ottawa.
 This year’s festival features the return of the hit Dance Battle on the main stage, where dancers compete for a cash prize.
 The lineup includes a record number of 6 DJ's, a live Salsa band, dance performances, signature cocktails, 12+ food trucks and engaging interactive exhibits.
 Brand new this year: A Latin Sparks dance studio within the festival, offering a variety of dance classes in different genres and levels for everyone to enjoy.

 The festival continues to remain family-friendly and open to all ages, with children 12 and under admitted for free without requiring a ticket.
 Latin Sparks continues to celebrate Latin culture through music, dance, and community engagement.

 Sponsors

-The festival has been supported by private companies and various government bodies such as: the Ministry of Tourism, Culture and Sport, the City of Ottawa, Toronto Arts Council, Ontario Arts Council, Ontario Cultural Arts Fund, Canada Council for the Arts, Marriott Hotel, Hot 89.9 FM, Labatt Brewery Company, Modelo Especial, Cellection and various local Latin American restaurants.
+The festival has been supported by private companies and various government bodies such as: the Ministry of Tourism, Culture and Sport, the City of Ottawa, the Toronto Arts Council, the Ontario Arts Council, the Ontario Cultural Arts Fund, the Canada Council for the Arts, Marriott Hotel, Hot 89.9 FM, Labatt Brewery Company, Modelo Especial, Cellection and various local Latin American restaurants.